puppetlabs/puppetlabs-puppetdb/README.md

 The URL to use for testing if the PuppetDB instance is running.
 Defaults to `/pdb/meta/v1/version`.

+####`postgres_datadir`

+This setting will override the default postgresql data directory, e.g. `/pgdata`.
+The default is to let the postgresql module use whatever directory is the default for your OS distro.

 ####`manage_package_repo`

 If this is true, the official postgres.org repo will be added and postgres won't be installed from the regular repository.
 This setting defaults to `true`.